HosseinAhmadi63/Visual-Imagination-Perception-EEG-Decoding/docs/IMPLEMENTATION_DETAILS.md

 ## Difference statistics

-The paper caption names a cluster-based permutation test but supplies no design.
 The repository freezes a two-sided one-sample channel-cluster test across the 15 subject-session differences.
 Electrode adjacency is computed from the embedded montage, the cluster-forming threshold is MNE's automatic t threshold, 1,024 permutations are used, and cluster alpha is 0.05.
-This completes the stated analysis without inventing a significance claim.
+This completes the stated analysis.